nayandas69/EpicGames-Freebie-Notifier/README.md

 ## Quick Start

-**Don't want to set this up yourself?** Just join my Discord server and get notifications automatically: https://discord.gg/u9XfHZN8K9
+**Don't want to set this up yourself?** Just join my [Discord server](https://discord.gg/u9XfHZN8K9) and get notifications automatically.

 ### If You Want to Run It Yourself